MIS716 Blockchain Fundamentals and Applications

 Introduction

-This course emphasizes the practical application of Blockchain technology in various fields including banking and finance, software development, social media, and real estate.
+This course emphasizes the practical application of Blockchain technology as a business manager in various fields including finance and investments, software development, social media, and real estate.
 To better enhance the learning experience, the course will also have an entrepreneurial component which views Blockchain from the perspective of an early-stage company or community.
+Students will form into teams and make final presentations to a panel of industry experts.

 Campus Fall Spring Summer